nealxun/R_Data_Science_Coursera_Personal/9_DataProduct/Leaflet/README.md

 # Data Prodcut Project
-Create a Leaflet Map to show the national parks has been visited
+Create a Leaflet Map to show the places have been visited

 Links to the html file (hosted by github)